-La Scuola Italiana a Londra began as a project in 2005, when a group of Italian citizens reached out to the large community of Italians living in London to gauge interest in setting up an Italian school.
+The history of La Scuola Italiana a Londra began in 2004, when a group of Italian citizens reached out to the large community of Italians living in London to gauge interest in setting up an Italian school.

 On the 10th of March the Italian Embassy hosted the official launch of the Charity with a fundraising dinner where the participants were superbly entertained by Maestro Antonio Pappano.

 Having finally found suitable premises, the School opened on the 8th of September 2010.
 Since then, the Board of Trustees has managed the business side of the school and supported its continual development through fundraising campaigns and various activities.

 The Primary School opens on 11th September 2012 with the Y1 class.
 From then we are growing year after year with the aim of getting to the end of primary school in the academic year 2017-2018.

 The school widens and acquires a new building, thanks to the support of Ambassador Pasquale Q. Terracciano.

 At the end of July 2018, La Scuola Italiana a Londra, made itself available to become the Managing Body of Italian language and culture courses in the consular district of London (South England and Wales); courses organised with the support of the Ministry of Foreign Affairs and International Cooperation.The ordinary activity of the Managing Body takes place with the support and supervision of the General Consulate of Italy in London and of its School Office, and consists in the management of the integrated and extra-curricular courses.